 ResultsBy conducting several interviews with the IT manager at the charity organization and asking questions about operations before and after beginning to use the Avanade managed services, IDC was able to quantify the benefits realized from the deployment.
 When projected over five years, the benefits from staff productivity gains and the ability to provide substantially more CRM tools and applications to users averaged more than $7.1 million per year.

-For purposes of this study, IDC has quantified the value it projects the charity organisation will achieve by analysing the impact of Avanade managed services on its CRM team.
-It has identified three major areas of value for the CRM team by making them more efficient and enabling them to do more to support the charity organisation's operations even with fewer staff members:
+For purposes of this study, IDC has quantified the value it projects the charity organization will achieve by analyzing the impact of Avanade managed services on its CRM team.
+It has identified three major areas of value for the CRM team by making them more efficient and enabling them to do more to support the charity organization's operations even with fewer staff members:

-In addition, by minimising red tape and other inefficiencies that characterised the organisation's CRM landscape before Avanade, the charity organisation is realising time savings for various employees of approximately 150 hours with each net-new project.
+In addition, by minimizing red tape and other inefficiencies that characterized the organization's CRM landscape before Avanade, the charity organization is realizing time savings for various employees of approximately 150 hours with each net-new project.
 These time savings have a total value worth an average of $125,100 per year when projected over five years.

 Return on Investment

-IDC projects that the charity organisation will leverage its use of Avanade managed services to realise discounted total benefits of $24.02 million in staff productivity gains over five years, compared with a discounted investment of $8.37 million.
+IDC projects that the charity organization will leverage its use of Avanade managed services to realize discounted total benefits of $24.02 million in staff productivity gains over five years, compared with a discounted investment of $8.37 million.
 This results in a five-year ROI of 187% with payback on its investment in Avanade managed services occurring within 3.5 months.